HeroicKatora/oxide-auth/Migration.md

 The basic `gotham` frontend has been revived [WIP].

 Extensions will be implemented in such a way as to be used standalone.
-While the `simple` frontend offers some trait based `System` to make use of multiple independent extensions at the same time, this is no longer required for other frontends.
-[WIP]
+While the `simple` frontend offers some trait based `AddonList` to make use of multiple independent extensions at the same time, this is no longer required for other frontends.
+The data portion of a `GrantExtension` has been renamed to the more unique `Value`, and the `simple` extension module extends on this trait to offer `AccessTokenAddon` and `AuthorizationAddon`, simple traits to implement only a portion of a fullblown system of extension at a time.

 The tests asserting the guaranteed properties on calls to `WebRequest`-methods by flow implementations will be written.
 [WIP]